 Clinics and wards used by the Cystic Fibrosis Unit

-The Cystic Fibrosis Unit at Great Ormond Street Hospital (GOSH) treats patients on Badger Ward and runs several clinics.
-The respiratory ward, treats a wide range of children from newborn to 17 years.
+The Cystic Fibrosis Unit at Great Ormond Street Hospital (GOSH) treats patients on Leopard Ward and runs several clinics.
+Leopard Ward is our respiratory ward, treating a wide range of children from newborn to 17 years.
+It is located on Level 2 of the Premier Inn Clinical Building.
 Within the ward there is a dedicated CF area with five beds, all of which have ensuite facilities and enable one parent to stay with their child overnight.
 Each room has its own small fridge so that families can bring in extra snacks/food for the admission.

 Children with cystic fibrosis may be admitted to the ward for a variety of reasons including: